Andrew J. McDonald

 Andrew J. McDonald (born March 11, 1966) is an American judge and former politician from Connecticut.
-He serves as an associate justice of the Connecticut Supreme Court.
+He has served as an associate justice of the Connecticut Supreme Court since 2013.
+He served as acting chief justice in September 2024, after the retirement of then-Chief Justice Richard A. Robinson.

-He previously served as a member of the Connecticut State Senate from 2003 to 2011, representing the state's 27th district in Stamford and Darien as a Democrat.
+He previously served as a member of the Connecticut Senate from 2003 to 2011, representing the state's 27th district in Stamford and Darien as a Democrat.
 McDonald resigned from the legislature on January 4, 2011, to serve as Governor Dan Malloy's chief legal counsel, a post he left to join the bench.

 Early life and career

 A Stamford native, McDonald is the son of Alex and Anne McDonald.
 His mother was a sixth-grade teacher who represented Stamford in the Connecticut House of Representatives from 1991 to 2003.

 McDonald was educated at the Stamford Public Schools (Stark, Dolan and Stamford High School), and completed a Bachelor's degree in Government from Cornell University.
 He completed a Juris Doctor at the University of Connecticut School of Law in 1991, and served as managing editor of the Connecticut Journal of International Law.

 McDonald was a litigation partner with Pullman & Comley, LLC, in Stamford from 1991.
 He also worked as Director of Legal Affairs for the City of Stamford from 1999 to 2002.
 McDonald also served on the Stamford Board of Finance from 1995 to 1999, as the board's chairman from 1997 to 1999, and as co-chair of the Audit Committee from 1995 to 1997.
 He served on the Stamford Board of Representatives from the Cove from 1993 to 1995.